 8.10 The Board may discipline the Chairperson in accordance with section 18.

-Decision to Remove the Chairperson
+Decision to Remove the Chairperson shall have the discretion to hire or appoint a Member or non-member to become the Chairperson.

 8.11 The Board shall consult with the Corporation's solicitor before utilizing section 8.2(b) and 18.